Samford University Bishop Guild Invitational

 Speak as quickly as is comfortable for you, but I need to be able to understand you.
 As a former spreader, I can understand fast speeds, but make sure you are speaking clearly and with enough emphasis for the judge to understand you.
 I prefer to be able to understand your speech as opposed to speed.
 If you are spreading, I prefer you share documents with the judge and your opponent.
 Speed doesn't always mean that you get more evidence in, especially quality evidence.

 Hello.
-My name is Ella Ford, and I am a Novice debater at Samford University.
-I am a first-year policy debater.
+My name is Ella Ford, and I am a Varsity debater at Samford University.
+I am a second-year policy debater.

 Please include me on the email chain: eford2@samford.edu